enterprevic/weatherapp.github.io/README.md

 # weatherapp.github.io
-A simple weather app made using JS, with calls to the openweather API
+A Simple weather app made using HTML, CSS and JS, with calls to the openweather API.
+The user needs to enable location for it to work, as the user location is passed as the parameter to return info.